Paraphrasing vs. Summarizing vs. Quoting

 Lincoln invokes the emotions of the nation by recounting what the country was founded on, and then goes on to dedicate land to the Civil War’s fallen soldiers.

 Paraphrasing, summarizing, and quoting are three very different ways to process, assess, and incorporate information from other sources into your own work.
-While it can sometimes be tricky to know when to employ each action, you should be able to keep them straight with the help of this article and our examples.
+While it can sometimes be tricky to know when to employ each action, you should be able to keep them straight with the help of this article and our examples and ideas.

 Expert level: achieved.